navidrome/website/content/en/docs/gsoc/_index.md

 ### Multiple libraries support

-Some users want to use multiple libraries at the same time, for example to separate lossy/lossless albums, one for official albums and an other for bootlegs/lives, or one ofr audiobooks, some are even dreaming about having remote ones to listen to their friend's music without leaving their navidrome instance!
+Some users want to use multiple libraries at the same time, for example to separate lossy/lossless albums, one for official albums and an other for bootlegs/lives, or one for audiobooks, some are even dreaming about having remote ones to listen to their friend's music without leaving their navidrome instance!

 #### Steps